Arizona's Ducey signs bill protecting state gun laws from federal legislation

 BIDEN ON THE SECOND AMENDMENT: 'NO AMENDMENT IS ABSOLUTE'

-He added that he was elected to "protect our Constitution," claiming the Biden administration wanted to "ban AR-15s, high-capacity magazines, and we don’t think that’s right.
+He added that he was elected to "protect our Constitution," saying the Biden administration wanted to "ban AR-15s, high-capacity magazines, and we don’t think that’s right.
 Our Arizona gun laws are strong and we believe that law-abiding gun owners have the right to bear arms."

 Supporters of March for Our Lives, the gun control advocacy group started by the survivors of the Marjory Stoneman Douglas High School shooting in Florida, say the new Arizona law eliminates any chance for a discussion around gun reform.